-The stage works offered by Music Theatre include musicals, operettas, grand opera,
+The stage works offered by Opera Theatre include musicals, operettas, grand opera,

 and musical drama, following the German definition of Musik Theater.
 According to